bitburner-official/bitburner-src/markdown/bitburner.bladeburner.inbladeburner.md

 ## Bladeburner.inBladeburner() method

-Returns whether player is a member of bladeburner division.
+Returns whether player is a member of Bladeburner division.
 Does not require API access.

 **Signature:**